FAQ: Frequently Asked Questions about Irish Set Dancing Classes

 Typically, a set consists of between three and six figures, with a short break between each figure.
 The majority of today's popular sets originated in counties

-Clare, Cork and Kerry.
+along the West Coast of Ireland, including Clare, Cork, Kerry and Galway.
 This is probably because the sets were still being danced in these counties long after they had died out elsewhere and so,

 when the revival came along,

 the sets which were still being danced were then "exported" to the other parts of the country, where the knowledge of the local sets had been lost.